barbazul/1kfa/mod_guide_gm.md

 The players may still ignore the situation and keep performing downtime moves on the second day -- in that case, narrative consequences should be honestly described.
 What opportunity has been forever lost?
-What did the evil forces accomplish because the heroes ignored them?
+What did the evil forces accomplish because the heroes lingered?

 ### Adventure

-The adventure activities are where the players' characters take risks and get into conflicts.
+The adventure activities are where the PCs take risks and get into conflicts.
 To get out of their literal comfort zone, they must have motivations.